dimfeld/website/posts/imperative_apis_and_declarative_state.md

 ![Header image](/images/imperative-apis-and-declarative-state.png)

-Declarative and derived state management techniques are great for creating robust applications.
-Instead of a lot of error-prone updating and checking logic, they let you use much simpler code that always recreates the state from its component parts.
+Declarative and derived state management techniques make it a lot easier to create robust applications.
+Instead of a lot of error-prone updating and checking logic, each component just recreates its state each time something changes.

-Yet sometimes you need to interface with libraries that work imperatively.
+But sometimes you need to interface with imperatively-controlled libraries, such as Leaflet maps.
 These libraries want to know specifically what to add and remove, which can be frustrating when you don't have an exact indication of what changed between the previous and current iterations of the state.

 Nearly every library that renders in the browser is doing things imperatively at some level.
 If the code uses a modern component framework, the framework itself may be managing that behavior.
 For example, Svelte's `#each` template handles changes in an array (the declarative state) by checking for changes and updating only the modified DOM elements (the imperative API).